sapcc/elektron/README.md

   * HTTP Methods: GET, POST, PUT, PATCH, DELETE, COPY, HEAD and OPTIONS
   * Possibility to set headers and body on every request
   * Mapping of response data to objects
-  * A middleware based request architecture
+  * A middleware based request / response architecture

 ### What it doesn't offer:
   * Pre-defined API functions